meilisearch/documentation/learn/core_concepts/documents.md

 <CodeSamples id="document_guide_add_document_primary_key" />

-#### MeiliSearch guesses your primary key
+#### Meilisearch guesses your primary key

-If the primary key has neither been set at index creation nor as a parameter of the add documents route, MeiliSearch will search your first document for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `MovieId`, `ID`, `123id123`) and set it as that index's primary key.
+If the primary key has neither been set at index creation nor as a parameter of the add documents route, Meilisearch will search your first document for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `MovieId`, `ID`, `123id123`) and set it as that index's primary key.

 If no corresponding attribute is found, the index will have no known primary key, and therefore, **no documents will be added**.